-Many arriving have to survive an arduous journey involving smuggling, exploitation, crossing deserts, mountains, seas and unfriendly European nations.
-At a rough estimate there might be 50.000-100.000 people "on the move" at any one time.
+Many of the migrants arriving have to survive an arduous journey involving smuggling, exploitation, crossing deserts, mountains, seas and/or unfriendly European nations.
+Roughly estimated there might be 50.000-100.000 people "on the move" at any time.
 The legal status of these migrants is usually precarious.
 As unauthorised entrants they are in principle 'irregular migrants'.
 In some countries unauthorised entry is a criminal offence, in others only an administrative one.
 However, article 31 of the 1951 Geneva Convention prohibits imposing penalties on such migrants "provided they present themselves without delay to the authorities and show good cause for their illegal entry or presence".
 Countries vary greatly in the way this article is implemented.
-As soon as migrants apply for asylum, their presence in the country becomes legal; but if they then move on to other countries, it is likely to become irregular again.
+As soon as migrants apply for asylum, their presence in the country becomes legal; but if they then move on to other countries, their presence is likely to become irregular again.

 It seems likely that the chance of obtaining international protection, the conditions of asylum, the presence of relatives and ethnic networks, the language, and likely future prospects all play a role in deciding upon the destination country.
 This may change when a compulsory system of redistribution is put in place.
+The 'relocation' scheme agreed in September 2015 to relocate 160,000 refugees from Greece and Italy to other EU Member States under a mandatory quota system, has not been successful so far, with less than 10% relocated.

 Asylum seekers and other migrants at their destination eventually acquire protected status, become (or remain) undocumented migrants, or - less commonly - return home.
 This group will merge with migrants already in the country.

 Although "migrants on the move" are a different target group from "migrants at their destination", the same country may harbour both.
 There are also liminal situations between these phases.
-Between "being on the move" and "becoming an asylum seeker" there may a period of administrative limbo in which migrants have been admitted to the country but not to the asylum procedure (e.g. Germany's asylum system has a backlog of hundreds of thousands.)
-An asylum seeker may be granted protected status but still be unable to integrate into the host society because of lack of housing outside the asylum seeker centre.
+Between being in transit and arriving at destination there may a period of administrative limbo in which migrants have been admitted to the country but not to the asylum procedure (e.g. Germany's asylum system has a backlog of hundreds of thousands).
+An asylum seeker may be granted protected status but still be unable to integrate into the host society because of lack of housing outside the asylum or accommodation centre.